yoshihikosuzuki/kmer-profile/README.md

 A [Dash](https://plotly.com/dash/) app for interactive visualization of read profiles generated with [FASTK](https://github.com/thegenemyers/FASTK).

-This package also contains python version of [ClassPro](https://github.com/yoshihikosuzuki/ClassPro), but it is not intended only for development.
+This package also contains python version of [ClassPro](https://github.com/yoshihikosuzuki/ClassPro), but it is only for development and not intended for usage by users.

 ## Requirements